How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 How To Add A Node To Pterodactyl Panel

 When you log in to Pterodactyl for the first time, you will need to add a node.
-A node is simply what Pterodactyl calls your physical server.
-This will allow you to run your game server instances.
+A node is Pterodactyl's term for your physical server.
+This allows you to deploy and manage game server instances.

 Why Use The Pterodactyl Install Script?